dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 :::note

-If you decide to run this project in your own data warehouse (outside of this DuckDB demo) and steps fail, it might mean that you need to make small changes to the SQL in the models folder to adjust for the flavor of SQL of your target database.
+The steps will fail if you decide to run this project in your data warehouse (outside of this DuckDB demo).
+You will need to reconfigure the project files for your warehouse.
 Definitely consider this if you are using a community-contributed adapter.

 :::